UAlbanyArchives/mailbagit/docs/installing_mailbagit/docker.md

 A docker image is available that includes all dependencies.
 You just need to install [Docker](https://docs.docker.com/get-docker/).
 Docker Desktop comes with everything you need, but you really only need Docker Engine.

-Once Docker is installed, you can download the mailbag image with the command:
+Once Docker is installed, you can download the mailbagit image with the command:

 ```
-docker pull ualbanyarchives/mailbag
+docker pull ualbanyarchives/mailbagit
 ```

 To run the image as a Docker container, run:

 ```
-docker run -it ualbanyarchives/mailbag
+docker run -it ualbanyarchives/mailbagit
 ```

 You should be able to run `mailbagit -h`, but you won't be able to do much without giving the container access to your filesystem.